haifenghuang/magpie/README.md

 eval.Eval(program, scope)
 ```
-Now, in your monkey file, you could use it like below:
+Now, in your magpie file, you could use it like below:

 ```swift
 gfmt.Printf("Hello %s!\n", "go function");